-- Learn how to safely shoot arrows at a target, more experienced girls will Archery: review the basics then work on challenges.
-For Juniors and up.
-Geocaching: Find geocaches hidden around camp using handheld GPS devices.
-For Juniors and up.
-Letterboxing: Create your own letterboxing stamp, and then go on a hunt for "treasure" around camp by following the clues.
-The challenge course is a series of mental and physical obstacles, which Low Challenge Course: • vour troop must solve by working together.
-Each challenge helps your Counts as two troop explore and develop teamwork, communication styles, leadership time slots skills and problem-solving strategies.
+• Archery: Learn how to safely shoot arrows at a target, more experienced girls will review the basics then work on challenges.
+For Juniors and up. • Geocaching: Find geocaches hidden around camp using handheld GPS devices For Juniors and up. • Letterboxing: Create your own letterboxing stamp, and then go on a hunt for around camp by following the clues. • Low Challenge Course: Counts as two time slots The challenge course is a series of mental and physical obstacles, which your troop must solve by working together.
+Each challenge helps your troop explore and develop teamwork, communication styles, leadership skills and problem-solving strategies.
 In addition, girls gain confidence, self-esteem, a feeling of accomplishment and a better understanding of how they work with others.
-For Juniors and up.
-Take aim at our new paintball slingshot course.
-Paintball Slingshots: • Parachute Games: Learn new parachute and noodle games to play. • Sand Volleyball: Play volleyball on the sand volleyball court.
-Tomahawk Throwing: Throw tomahawks at the tomahawk range.
-For Cadettes and up. - Water balloon volleyball: Use sheets to launch water balloons across the net, if you don't catch it with your sheet you're sure to get splashed. - Water Games: Play a bunch of water games that get you really wet.
-You must wear clothing, socks, and shoes that can be soaked with water.
+For Juniors and up. • Paintball Slingshots: Take aim at our new paintball slingshot course. • Parachute Games: Learn new parachute and noodle games to play. • Sand Volleyball: Play volleyball on the sand volleyball court.

+- Sand Volleyball: •

+- Tomahawk Throwing .

+- Water balloon volleyball •